domcloud/domcloud/README.md

 Yes.
 The Freedom package is a free plan, has a capacity of 256 MB and bandwidth of 1 GB per month.
 Your free website will not expire as long as you renew the expiration period at least once every 2 months.

-If you want more, you can [subscribe to another plan](https://domcloud.io/price), it applies per website:
+If you want more, you can [subscribe to another plan](https://domcloud.io/price), it applies per hosting or website:

 | Feature | Freedom | Lite | Pro | Super | Ultimate |
 |---|:-:|:-:|:-:|:-:|:-:|